us-irs/sat-rs/satrs-book/src/introduction.md

 in addition to the regular API documentation.
 It contains the following resources:

 1. Architecture informations and consideration which would exceeds the scope of the regular API.
-2. General information on how to build On-Board Software and how `sat-rs` can help to fulfill the unique requirements of writing software for remote systems.
+2. General information on how to build on-board Software and how `sat-rs` can help to fulfill the unique requirements of writing software for remote systems.
-2. A Getting-Started workshop where a small On-Board Software is built from scratch using sat-rs components.

 # Introduction